TheAlchemist1400/CyberSecurity-Chatbot/README.md

 4. Run the application:
 Press F5 or click "Start"

+If program is giving issues please clone the repository when i commited the "fixed the syntax error" for a more stable command line program

 - Learning Outcomes
 This project demonstrates:
 1. User input handling in C#